Frequently Asked Questions

-Are the helicopters allowed to fly over residential areas at night?
+Are the aircraft allowed to fly over residential areas at night?

 Yes they can.
 The crews provide a service to operational officers and the public.
-The decision to call out a helicopter is always taken seriously, ensuring a proportionate response both day and night.
-The helicopters are a useful resource in the dark as they are all equipped with thermal imaging cameras which allow the crew to see at night.
+The decision to call out an aircraft is always taken seriously, ensuring a proportionate response both day and night.
+The aircraft are a useful resource in the dark as they are all equipped with thermal imaging cameras which allow the crew to see at night.
 The aircraft fly higher at night to keep noise to a minimum, especially over residential areas, and will leave the scene of an incident as soon as possible.

-Can I find out why the helicopter was flying over my area?
+Can I find out why the helicopter or aeroplane was flying over my area?

 The carriage of passengers in NPAS aircraft is strictly regulated by the Civil Aviation Authority.
 Passengers are currently limited to serving Police Officers, Special Constables and members of Police Staff who have regular involvement with NPAS aircraft.